Porter/Concurrent-Edit-Manager/README.md

 ###How it works: Client Side

 The client checks a div for changes, and sends those to the server.
+Operation transformation is also used client side if the server says that the client's edit has been offset.